svenvg93/svenvg93.github.io/_posts/2024-07-01-traefik-series-part-3-monitoring.md

 title: Traefik Series Part 3 | Monitoring with Grafana, Prometheus, and Loki
 description: In Part 3 of the Traefik series, learn how to monitor your Traefik instance’s performance using Prometheus, Loki, and Grafana.
 date: 2024-07-01
+series: Traefik
 categories:
-  - selfhosting
+  - Networking
-  - traefik
+  - Reverse Proxy
 tags:
-  - docker
-  - monitoring
   - traefik
+  - metrics
+  - logging
 image:
   path: /assets/img/headers/2024-07-01-traefik-series-part-3-monitoring.jpg
   alt: Photo by Berkin Üregen on Unsplash